 We can define now the design process as a transition process for controllable dynamic system that can provide the stationary point (final point of the optimization procedure) during some time.
 The problem of the time-optimal design algorithm construction can be formulated now as the problem of the transition process searching with the minimal transition time.
-There is a well-known idea [28]-[29] to minimize the time of the transition process by means of the special choice of the right hand part of the principal system of equations; in our case these are the functions $f_i(X,U)$ .
+There is a well-known idea [28-29] to minimize the time of the transition process by means of the special choice of the right hand part of the principal system of equations; in our case these are the functions $f_i(X,U)$.
 It is necessary to change the functions $f_i(X,U)$ by means of the control vector U selection to obtain a maximum speed of the Lyapunov function decreasing (maximum absolute value of the Lyapunov function time derivative V = dV/dt).

-The problem of stability of designing trajectory is related to the analysis of conduct of derivative at times from the function of Lyapunov $\overset{\bullet}{V}$ .
-However, more informative is the normalized time derivative, which is determined by the following formula:
+The problem of stability of designing trajectory is related to the analysis of conduct of derivative at times from the function of Lyapunov $\overset{\bullet}{V}$.
+More informative however there is the normalized derivative on time, which is defined by next formula: